 I am a Senior Lecturer in the Psychology department, supporting both undergraduate, masters and PhD level students in modules and research projects that link with health, and wellbeing.
 I am actively engaged in research and I have particular interest in body image, nature connections, behaviour change and positive psychology.
 I also work in academic enterprise, leading workshops and trainings for applied professionals and postgraduate researchers.

 I am the health and wellbeing pathway leader for the MSc in Behaviour Change.
-I teach on both the undergraduate psychology programme and the MSc health psychology programme, particularly in the areas of qualitative research methods, professional applications of psychology, motivational interviewing, body image and psychological wellbeing.
-I also supervise undergraduate, masters and doctoral research projects.
+I teach applied behaviour change interventions and positive psychology modules on the MSc.
+I also teach on both the undergraduate psychology programme and the MSc health psychology programme, particularly in the areas of qualitative research methods, professional applications of psychology, motivational interviewing, body image and psychological wellbeing.
+I supervise undergraduate, masters and doctoral research projects.